okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2021/index.md

 #### Bugs fixed in 2021.07.0

-- The IdP claim was not available in the `id_token` or included with the Token Inline Hook request.
+- The IdP claim wasn't available in the `id_token` or included with the Token Inline Hook request.
 (OKTA-407459)

 - When the Users lifecycle API `users/{{userId}}/lifecycle/reset_factors` was called to reset user factors, a status 403 error was received, even with a valid bearer token and scope (`okta.users.manage`).
 (OKTA-404613)